 An extremely kawaii LED light for their bedside table or bookshelf; they can tap it to switch between light modes.

-This Cordoba, Spain, olive oil was recently named the “World’s Best Olive Oil” by the International Olive Council.
+This Córdoba, Spain, olive oil was named the “World’s Best Olive Oil” by the International Olive Council last year.
 It has notes of almond, apple, peppermint, and banana.

 The Strategist is a new site designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best notebook, black T-shirts, fashion-editor-approved jeans, toothbrush, and apartment décor.
 Note that all prices are subject to change.